-If you played Aliens: Colonial Marines and wanted to know how Hicks managed to survive the fire aboard the Sulaco and the EEV impact, well, Gearbox Software have released the last piece of downloadable content for the game: Stasis Interrupted, a title that explains it all – Hicks is pulled out of cryo-sleep mid-slumber and… you can see for yourself: How Hicks Survives In Aliens Colonial Marines
+If you played Aliens: Colonial Marines and wanted to know how Hicks managed to survive the fire aboard the Sulaco and the EEV impact, well, Gearbox Software have released the last piece of downloadable content for the game: Stasis Interrupted.

 For the fun of it, here’s a few of the continuity errors made throughout this short scene:

 - When Hicks is pulled out of cryosleep, he is wearing his ragged military attire.
-But at the end of Aliens he is put into the capsule in only his underwear.
+But at the end of Aliens he is put into the capsule wearing only his underwear.

 - At the end of Aliens Hicks’ forehead and eye are bandaged.
 This is missing when he is awakened.